 Autumn Leafs Ravenna

-This boat shape was common among the earliest Ravennas, and it is maybe in these early boat shapes - often with semi-figurative motifs, a clear base, a matching rim, and a double layer of glass plates - that the Ravenna reaches its highest level.
-When I - in my book - talk about the best Ravennas combining technique and artistry to reach world-class, this is the sort of object I am referring to.
-In later Ravennas the colour-powder was often forgotten or seen as an unnecessary nuisance.
-In the early Ravennas however, the color-powder was an important ingredient, and this very early Ravenna illustrates this very well.
-Having the rim in a different color than the background, particularly in the same color as the motif, was not unusual for the early Ravennas.
+This boat shape was typical among the earliest Ravennas, and it may be in these early boat shapes—often featuring semi-figurative motifs, a clear base, a matching rim, and a double layer of glass plates—that the Ravenna reaches its pinnacle.
+When I discuss the best Ravennas in my book, combining technique and artistry to achieve world-class standards, this is the type of object I am referring to.
+In later Ravennas, the colour powder was often overlooked or considered an unnecessary nuisance.
+In the early Ravennas, however, the colour powder was an essential ingredient, and this very early Ravenna illustrates this point well.
+It was not unusual for the early Ravennas to have a rim in a different colour than the background, particularly if it matched the motif.
 More

 vas6